-20. Is your medical school currently in the process of implementing or improving Education for Sustainable Healthcare (ESH)/planetary health education?
-Yes, the medical school is currently in the process of making major improvements to
+1.20.
+Is your medical school currently in the process of implementing or improving Education for Sustainable Healthcare (ESH)/planetary health education?

+Yes, the medical school is currently in the process of making major improvements to ESH/planetary health education.

-- ESH/planetary health education. - Yes, the medical school is currently in the process of making minor improvements to ESH/planetary health education. - 0 No, there are no improvements to planetary health education in progress.
+Yes, the medical school is currently in the process of making minor improvements to ESH/planetary health education.

+No, there are no improvements to planetary health education in progress.

 Score explanation: Following the implementation of the PHRC in 2022, students and staff worked together to create major changes in the medical school curriculum, in order to prepare medical students to incorporate planetary health into their practice.
-These changes included multiple core lectures being added to cover specific aspects of planetary health, as well as a lecture dedicated to the effects of planetary health on health equity.
-Additionally, staff continue to work directly with students to find ways to improve the planetary health curriculum, with goals of, for example, including planetary health in case-based learning.
+These changes included multiple core lectures being added to cover specific aspects of planetary health, as well as a lecture dedicated to the effects of planetary health on health equity and one on the healthcare system contributing to climate change.
+A new module has been implemented since the 2023 PHRC, "Climate Change and Heat Impacts," as well as a new live lecture on "Vector-Borne Diseases" to accompany the previously implemented module.
+The six asynchronous modules for the Planetary Health Curriculum have undergone some revision, including the addition of linked Scholar Rx Bricks planetary health subtopics.
+Additionally, staff continue to work with students to find ways to improve the planetary health curriculum, identifying goals such as including planetary health in case-based learning.

-21. How well are the aforementioned planetary health/Education for Sustainable Healthcare topics integrated longitudinally into the core curriculum?
+1.21.
+How well are the aforementioned planetary health/Education for Sustainable Healthcare topics integrated longitudinally into the core curriculum?

-6 Planetary health/ESH topics are well integrated into the core medical school curriculum.
-4 Some planetary health/ESH topics are appropriately integrated into the core medical student curriculum.
-2 Planetary health/ESH is not integrated and is primarily addressed in (a) standalone lecture(s).
-0 There is minimal/no education for sustainable healthcare.
+- 6 Planetary health/ESH topics are well integrated into the core medical school curriculum. - Some planetary health/ESH topics are appropriately integrated into the core medical student curriculum. - 2 Planetary health/ESH is not integrated and is primarily addressed in (a) standalone lecture(s). - There is minimal/no education for sustainable healthcare.

-Score explanation: Significant improvements were made to the curriculum this year, including six standalone lectures on planetary health topics.
+Score explanation: The Planetary Health Curriculum consists of three live lectures and six asynchronous lectures designed as self-paced modules on sub-topics.
+The placement of some lectures has been moved to better align with concurrent topics in the overarching curriculum (i.e. Climate Change and Heat Impacts now aligns with the cardiology unit).
 Topics such as infectious diseases and environmental toxins have been and continue to be integrated into the curriculum and are covered under relevant systems.
 There are ongoing efforts to integrate this information into the curriculum, and this remains a primary goal in regards to planetary health curriculum.

-22. Does your medical school employ a member of faculty to specifically oversee and take responsibility for the incorporation of planetary health and sustainable healthcare as a theme throughout the course?
+1.22.
+Does your medical school employ a member of faculty to specifically oversee and take responsibility for the incorporation of planetary health and sustainable healthcare as a theme throughout the course?